 For its fourth New York edition, 1-54 has invited artist Azikiwe Mohammed to design the fair’s lounge.
 This project is presented in partnership with Pioneer Works.

-The lounge is an extension to Azikiwe Mohammed’s New Devonhaime project.
-New Devonhaime is an imaginary town designed as a space space for African-American citizens, its name is the result of a linguistic concoction of the five US cities with the highest density of African-American residents.
+The lounge is an extension to Azikiwe Mohammed’s New Davonhaime project.
+New Davonhaime is an imaginary town designed as a space space for African-American citizens, its name is the result of a linguistic concoction of the five US cities with the highest density of African-American residents.

 In interview with 1-54, Azikiwe Mohammed shares insights of his practice and the ideas behind his installation.